Great decorating ideas: See how a bungalow full of boys manages to be a sanctuary for grown-ups too

 “We didn’t have any kids when we first bought here,” says Joe Schneider of the Arts and Crafts home he and his wife, Kim Clements, began renovating about eight years ago.

-To accomodate their growing family, they turned a guest room into a combination sleeping alcove, library nook, and mudroom, and integrated a play corner into the dining room.
+To accommodate their growing family, they turned a guest room into a combination sleeping alcove, library nook, and mudroom, and integrated a play corner into the dining room.

 The dining room table is made with wood recycled from a bowling alley.
 Schneider and Clements like to scour industrial-equipment distributors, eBay, and Seattle salvage yards for treasures.